I Wayan Koster

-I Wayan Koster (born 20 October 1962) is an Indonesian politician who is the 10th governor of Bali.
-Before becoming governor, he was a member of the People's Representative Council representing the province.
+I Wayan Koster (born 20 October 1962) is an Indonesian politician and economist who is the 8th governor of Bali, serving in 2018–2023 and since February 2025.
+He was a member of the House of Representatives (DPR) representing the province of Bali from 2004 to 2018.

-A three-term parliamentarian representing his home province, Koster studied at Bandung Institute of Technology and Jakarta State University before becoming a lecturer and eventually joining PDI-P.
+A three-term parliamentarian representing his home province, Koster studied at Bandung Institute of Technology and Jakarta State University before becoming a lecturer and eventually joining the Indonesian Democratic Party of Struggle (PDI-P).

 Background

 Koster was born in the town of Singaraja on 20 October 1962.
 He completed his first twelve years of education there from 1968, graduating high school in 1980.
 Afterward, he moved to Bandung to study at the Bandung Institute of Technology, from where he graduated in 1987 with a bachelor's degree in mathematics.
 Later on, he received a masters from the International Golden Institute (1995) and a doctorate from Jakarta State University (1999).

 Career

 After earning his bachelor's degree, Koster worked at the Ministry of Education and Culture as a researcher between 1988 and 1995.
 He then became a non-permanent lecturer at Tarumanagara University, Pelita Harapan University, Jakarta State University and an economic institute.